salesforcecli/plugin-custom-metadata/README.md

   -d, --outputdir=outputdir                       [default: force-app/main/default/customMetadata] directory where the
                                                   file will be created

+  -i, --inputdir=inputdir                         [default: force-app/main/default/objects] directory where the custom
+                                                  metadata type definition will be pulled from

   -l, --label=label                               label for the new record

-  -n, --inputdir=inputdir                         [default: force-app/main/default/objects] directory where the custom
-                                                  metadata type definition will be pulled from

-  -p, --protection=true|false                     [default: false] visibility for the record

-  -r, --recname=recname                           (required) name for the new record
+  -n, --recordname=recordname                     (required) name for the new record

+  -p, --protected=true|false                      [default: false] protects the record when it is in a managed package

   -t, --typename=typename                         (required) API name of the custom metadata type to create a record for